leontov/pilot/README.md

 `./kolibri.sh bench` builds the native node (if needed) and runs `kolibri_node --bench`.
 The command prints a compact table with the following columns:

-* **Mean (us)** – average latency per operation in microseconds.
+* **Mean / P95 (us)** – average and 95th percentile latency per operation in microseconds.
-* **P95 (us)** – 95th percentile latency; 95 % of the samples fall at or below this number.
+* **StdDev / Min / Max (us)** – spread of the distribution and its observed bounds.
+* **Ops/s** – steady-state throughput derived from the mean latency.
 * **Steps** – number of Δ-VM interpreter steps executed by the benchmarked program.
 This column is only populated for VM rows;
   F-KV operations do not have a concept of “steps” and display `-`.

-Use the mean/p95 pair to track overall throughput vs. tail latency.
-VM benchmarks focus on deterministic program execution while the F-KV rows stress bulk `fkv_put`/`fkv_get_prefix` calls against the in-memory trie.
-Each run also appends the same summary to
-`logs/kolibri.log` so historical trends can be inspected later.
+By default the harness performs a 10 % warmup pass (minimum one iteration) to populate caches before measuring.
+Override the workload with `KOLIBRI_BENCH_ITERATIONS=<n>` and adjust the warmup length with `KOLIBRI_BENCH_WARMUP=<m>`.
+Every run emits both the formatted table and a structured JSON snapshot at `logs/bench.json`, while the textual metrics continue to be appended to `logs/kolibri.log` for long-term tracking.

 ## AI state persistence